t3rn/t3rn/CONTRIBUTING.md

 #### Formatting

 When working with Rust code, you should always format it using `cargo`.
-Before commiting the code, this command formats the codebase and fixes problematic stuff:
+Before committing the code, this command formats the codebase and fixes problematic stuff:

     cargo fmt && cargo fix --allow-dirty --allow-staged

 #### Conventional Commits

-When commiting, commit messages must adhere to [Conventional Commits](https://www.conventionalcommits.org) guidelines.
+When committing, commit messages must adhere to [Conventional Commits](https://www.conventionalcommits.org) guidelines.
 Here's a short overview of how a commit message should be:

     <type>[optional scope]: <description>